CCPA Rulemaking - Cybersecurity Audits

 Not-for-profit Organizations, with few exceptions, are currently exempt from complying with the CCPA.

-According to page 2 of “Findings from ICO information risk reviews at eight charities”, April 2018, charitable organizations can be large or small, and engage in very high-risk processing.
-Under the section entitled, “Typical processing of personal data by charities”, the ICO writes,
+According to page 2 of “Findings from ICO information risk reviews at eight charities”, April 2018,

-“The charities involved process a limited amount of sensitive personal data as defined by the DPA, including staff sickness records and sometimes donor or service user information relating to health and receipt of benefits.
-Some charities also process information relating to children and vulnerable people.”
+“The charities involved process a limited amount of sensitive personal data as defined by the DPA,

-requirements, or best practices when drafting its regulations?
+e.
+Would you recommend the Agency consider the risk assessment models created through these laws, requirements, or best practices when drafting its regulations?
 Why, or why not?
 If so, how?

 This is why I propose the Agency send a risk assessment to every organization registered with the California Secretary of State, not only for the purpose of determining inherent risk but also for increasing the public’s awareness of these new regulations and the standards used in these assessments.